Bong Revilla: Acquittal, ongoing cases, and return as senator

 In 2018, Revilla through his wife, then Bacoor Mayor Lani Mercado, filed his candidacy for senator for the 2019 elections, with the endorsement of Presidential Daughter and de facto First Lady Sara Duterte, who is the leader of the political coalition Hugpong ng Pagbabago in order to include him to her 14 (later 16)-candidate slate for the Senate election in May 2019, which was criticized by opposition coalition Tindig Pilipinas due to his involvement in the Priority Development Assistance Fund (PDAF) scam with Jinggoy Estrada.
 On December 7, 2018, the Sandiganbayan acquitted Revilla of plunder in the PDAF scam.
 He still faces charges for 16 counts of graft, for which he posted ₱480,000 bail.
 His chief aide Richard Cambe and PDAF scam mastermind Janet Napoles were convicted.

 As part of his campaign, Revilla released a campaign video that featured himself and a group of children and his son Jolo dancing to budots.
-He was elected to the Senate, placing eleventh.
+Revilla describe his decision to dance as part of his campaign as an "accident" and said he was encouraged by his son Jolo to do so.
+The campaign went viral.
+He was elected to the Senate, placing eleventh in the 2019 elections.
+He credits his acquittal and the budots ad campaign for his successful election.

+In September 2021, the Philippine Offshore Gaming Operator (POGO) Law, which regulated and legalized POGOs nationwide, was signed into law by President Duterte.
+Senator Revilla voted in favor of the controversial law that legalized gambling corporations known for illegal activities, ranging from tax evasions to harboring illegal Chinese nationals.

 On November 17, 2021, he offered Davao City Mayor and 2022 vice presidential aspirant Sara Duterte the chairmanship of Lakas-CMD, which she later accepted, succeeding him.
 He later became one of the party's co-chairpersons.
-Revilla currently chairs the Senate Committee on Civil Service, Government Reorganization and Professional Regulations and the Senate Committee on Public Works.
+Revilla chaired the Senate Committee on Civil Service, Government Reorganization and Professional Regulation and the Senate Committee on Public Works.

-A Revilla-sponsored Senate Bill in the Philippines this December 2022 is currently proposing to lower the age by which Senior Citizen benefits can be enjoyed, from 60 to 56 years old.
+In December 2022, Revilla sponsored a Senate bill proposing to lower the age by which senior citizen benefits can be enjoyed, from 60 to 56 years old.
 Revilla celebrated his 56th birthday September of this year, which he marked with a month-long celebration, which included grocery, cash, and other giveaways.

+On May 19, 2023, Revilla was reinstalled as chairman of Lakas–CMD, replacing Sara Duterte, who left the party earlier that day.